Giftbit/sam-scaffold/README.md

 Compile the project with: `npm run build`.

 Each lambda function will be built separately and packaged with its dependencies in a zip file in `dist`.
 For example `src/lambdas/myfxn` will be packaged in `dist/myfxn/myfxn.zip`.
 Don't worry about unnecessary libraries in node_modules being included.
-Only the source code referenced will be included.
+WebPack ensures only the source code referenced will be included.

 ### Deployment